phiresky/procedural-cities/ausarbeitung.md

 ~ Water is seen as an obstacle, no buildings are allowed here.
 Streets are build around water in most cases, sometimes a bridge crossing the water is built.

 Elevation map
 ~ Terrain.
 Real streets are often aligned to the terrain map to minimize slope.
 There is also a limit of the maximum slope a street can have.
-In some cases this map is taken from real world data, in some it is procedurally generated based on noise [@sec:noise;@olsen_realtime_2004;@_terragen].
+In some cases this map is taken from real world data, in some it is procedurally generated based on noise (see @sec:noise) [@olsen_realtime_2004;@_terragen].

 Vegetation map
-~ Contains vegetation such as forests or parks, used e.g. as obstacles in [@chen_interactive_2008]
+~ Contains vegetation such as forests or parks, used e.g. as obstacles [@chen_interactive_2008]

 ### Sociostatistical maps (Population density, Zones, Street patterns)

-[@cities2001] expects a population density input map, which is not found in other programs.
+@cities2001 expect a population density input map, which is not found in other programs.
 Most documents have the local road pattern (see [@sec:road-patterns]) as inputs, which in real life is determined by the way the city was built.

 ## Generating a street network

 ### Separate street types

-Most systems employ at least two street types. [@cities2001] introduces highways and streets, where highways connect population centers and streets fill the areas according to given patterns. [@kelly_citygen_2007] follows the exact same method.
+Most systems employ at least two street types. @cities2001 introduce highways and streets, where highways connect population centers and streets fill the areas according to given patterns. @kelly_citygen_2007 follow the exact same method.

-[@chen_interactive_2008] first generates a sparse network of "major roads" and fills the spaces with minor roads.
+@chen_interactive_2008 first generate a sparse network of "major roads" and fills the spaces with minor roads.
 Both major and minor roads follow the same alignment rules.
 Highways are hand-drawn by the user in this system.

 ### Global goals and local constraints

-In [@cities2001] a complex L-system is used to produce the road network.
+@cities2001 use a complex L-system to produce the road network.
 The L-system has two external functions: `localConstraints` and `globalGoals`.
 GlobalGoals is used for the general structure of the roads.
 For the highways this is done by searching for the nearest population centers and navigating in that direction.
 Secondarily, highways and also streets are directed according to road patterns, described in [@sec:road-patterns].

 LocalConstraints contains more local rules relevant for specific points on the map.
 In these specific points (described in [@sec:constraints]) the localConstraints function can adjust the parameters of the next iteration, or return FAILED if no there is no solution.